novelrt/NovelRT/Contributing.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for NovelRT.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 We currently do not have a bug report template, so when you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.